HOWE Q. WALLACE BLOG

-If we are wise, we give people opportunities to “earn” respect as well as extend the courtesy of “owed” respect.
+If we are wise, we allow people to “earn” respect and extend the courtesy of “owed” respect.

 What’s an environment where you “earn” respect look like?